Childhood

 Ah more, infinitely more,

-These stores of mystic meaning, these young lives.
+The attentive, quiet children, these stores of mystic meaning, these young lives,

 How far more deeply children think than most people imagine,